unikorn-cloud/kubernetes/README.md

 ### Resources

-Unikorn abstracts away installation of Cluster API.
+Unikorn Kubernetes service abstracts away installation of Cluster API.

-There are four resource types:
+There are two resource types:

-* Organizations, that are analogous to organizations defined for [Unikorn Identity](https://github.com/unikorn-cloud/identity), but in this component merely provide a namespace for projects.
-* Projects, that are a container for higher level abstractions.
-* ControlPlanes, that basically are instances of Cluster API that live in Projects.
+* Cluster Managers, that basically are instances of Cluster API that live in Projects provided by Unikorn Identity.
-* Clusters, are Kubernetes clusters, and managed by control planes.
+* Clusters, are Kubernetes clusters, and managed by cluster managers.

-Control planes are actually contained themselves in virtual clusters, this allows horizontal scaling and multi-tenant separation.
+Cluster managers are actually contained themselves in virtual clusters, this allows horizontal scaling and multi-tenant separation.

-Projects allow multiple control planes to be contained within them.
-These are useful for providing a boundary for billing etc.

-Unsurprisingly, as we are dealing with custom resources, we are managing the lifecycles as Kubernetes controllers ("operator pattern" to those drinking the CoreOS Koolaid).

 ### Services

 Unikorn is split up into domain specific micro-services:

-* Project, control plane and cluster controllers.
+* Cluster manager and cluster controllers.
   These are reactive services that watch for resource changes, then reconcile reality against the requested state.
 * Server is a RESTful interface that manages Unikorn resource types.
-  It additionally exposes a limited, and opinionated, set of OpenStack interfaces that provide resources that are used to populate required fields in Unikorn resources.
   As it's intended as a public API e.g. for Terraform or a user interface, it integrates authn/authz functionality too.
-* UI is a user interface, and provides a seamless and intuitive UX on top of server.
-  This adds even more opinionation on top of the REST interface.
-  This is hosted in a separate repository.
 * Monitor is a daemon that periodically polls Unikorn resource types, and provides functionality that cannot be triggered by reactive controllers.
   Most notably, this includes automatic upgrades.

 ## Installation

+### Unikorn Prerequisites

+The use the Kubernetes service you first need to install:

+* [The identity service](https://github.com/unikorn-cloud/identity) to provide API authentication and authorization.
+* [The region service](https://github.com/unikorn-cloud/region) to provide provider agnostic cloud services (e.g. images, flavors and identity management).

 ### Installing the Service